Aryan-coder-student/NeuroVision-VQA/README.md

 ## 🔭 Project Overview

 This VQA model enables machines to understand and answer natural language questions about images.
 Leveraging the BLIP framework, it achieves high accuracy in interpreting visual content and generating relevant textual responses.
+The system is enhanced with a LangChain-powered agent for handling medical queries beyond image analysis.

 ## 📁 Project Structure